-In FY2017, Hazelwood received a grant to promote our annual Recycle Day (collection of electronics, appliances, usable household items, cardboard and single stream recyclables).
-Hazelwood has successfully continued this program through FY 2022 and expects to continue this program into FY2023.
-While the City plans to continue these initiatives in the future, it should be noted that due to the pandemic and also due to budget cuts, many of these activities and programs were cancelled in FY2020 with some resuming in FY2021 and FY2022.
-The City also installed in 2021 new controls to regulate energy use in City Hall.
+Since FY2017, Hazelwood has received an annual grant to promote Recycle Day (collection of electronics, appliances, usable household items, cardboard and single stream recyclables).
+In 2021, the City also installed new controls to regulate energy use in City Hall.

-Goal - Invest in vehicles, buildings, parks, and equipment to maintain service level
+Goal - Invest in vehicles, buildings, parks, and equipment to maintain service level and 6 vehicles for the Police Department.

-The following items were some of the investment purchases made by the City in FY2022: 1 maintenance vehicle for the Public Works Department, 3 vehicles for the Police Department and an ambulance for the Fire/Ambulance Departments.
 Both the Police and Fire Departments acquired needed equipment.
 These investments are intended to protect the City's excellent service level.
-Due to supply chain problems experienced around the country, many construction project and other acquisitions planned for FY 2022 were delayed until FY 2023.
+Due to supply chain problems experienced around the country, many construction projects and other acquisitions planned for FY2024 were delayed until FY2025.